-The average annual salary in the Detroit region is $58,526 — about $1,300 higher than the salary of the average American.
-Detroit region average salaries have increased by 20 percent since 2008.
+The average annual salary in the Detroit region is $59,597 — about $300 higher than the salary of the average American.
+The Detroit region’s average salaries have increased by 20% since 2009.

 Many Detroit region industries offer salaries that are similar or slightly above the national averages.
 However, salaries in three sectors are substantially lower than average:

 Salary growth also varies by industry.
 Salaries in two sectors grew faster than the national rate from 2013-2018:

 Industries with salaries that grew slower than the national rates are: